Professional Diploma in Business Management

 The Professional Diploma in Business Management course is a part-time evening course conducted over two 12-week periods over an academic year.
 This course is divided into four modules and is designed to provide a practical grounding in the skills of management.

-- You will gain a firm understanding of the financial management of a business environment.
+- Gain a firm understanding of the financial management of a business environment.

 - Option to further your studies in the area of business management, with progression to our BA (Hons) in Business Studies degree course through the College policy of Advanced Prior Learning (APL).